UK eases pressure on business by halving energy bills this winter | Headlines

 UK eases pressure on business by halving energy bills this winter

 Groups representing businesses from pubs to steelmakers welcomed the intervention, saying the government had thrown a lifeline to companies battling to survive.
-The government did not publish any estimate of the cost, but reports have put the price of six months of support at up to 42 billion pounds, on top of more than 100 billion pounds for a previously announced scheme to help households.
+The government did not publish any estimate of the cost, but Citi forecast 25 billion-30 billion pounds over the next six months and other reports have put the price at up to 42 billion pounds.
+That comes on top of more than 100 billion pounds for a previously announced scheme to help households.

 "The difficulty with giving cost figure is that this will depend on where the price of energy goes over the winter, and that's very difficult to forecast so I can't give you an absolute cost," Business Minister Jacob Rees-Mogg said.
-"It will be in the tens of billions of pounds unquestionably."
+"It will be in the tens of billions of pounds unquestionably," he said.

 A spokeswoman for Prime Minister Liz Truss said Kwarteng's fiscal event would outline estimates of the cost of the support packages for business and households.
 CRITICAL TEST